Wandalen/wTools/module/core/data_fmt/tests/docs/feature/005_auto_fit.md

 - **Given:** A `TableConfig` with `terminal_width(Some(60))` and a table that would fit in 80 but not 60 columns.
 - **When:** The table is rendered (even when run in a wider terminal or no TTY).
 - **Then:** The formatter uses 60 as the effective width; auto-fit activates as if the terminal is 60 columns wide; output fits within 60 characters per line.
+- **Note:** FT-5 and FT-7 both test `terminal_width(Some(60))` with wrapping as the
+  observable effect.
+FT-5 establishes the priority principle (override beats detection);
+  FT-7 is a concrete measurement test (line count ≤ 60).
+Both are useful: FT-5 tests the tier ordering contract; FT-7 tests the output constraint.

 ---